Framewrk’s MVP Launch

 The updated questionnaire and tour performed well in early user tests and qualitative feedback showed no lingering concerns about demographic data being collected.

 Completion rate of the questionnaire saw a 21% increase with real users.
-There was no quantifiable data available for engagement with other features prior to launch, making it hard to gauge further impact.

 Not every launch, feature, or UX project requires strict adherence to the basic design process, but this was a great reminder that the fundamentals (like user personas) can be a valuable gut check for product strategy when something isn’t performing as expected.